What are Non-Woven wallpapers?

 Luckily this is not the case with non-woven wallpapers.
 They are easy to be removed, as they are strippable.
 This means they are made to be removed in long flowing strips.
 Over are the days when paper-based wallpapers left damage to the wall.
 And as non-wovens should not tear during the removal, you will have it all in one piece.
-Some of the non-woven can even be reused to be applied to another wall.

 How to clean your wallpaper: